rackerlabs/support-how-to/content/how-to/managed-operations/choosing-between-rdbms-and-nosql/index.md

 #### Deployment considerations

-A NoSQL database can be used as part of a new application, to augment an existing application, or to fully replace an application.
+You can use a NoSQL database as part of a new application, to augment an existing application, or to fully replace an application.
 Before choosing a database, consider your deployment needs.